Fly Fishing Tips for AMC Maine Wilderness Lodges - Match the Hatch

 Early July brings the hexagenia (green drake) hatch, which typically brings heavy action and large fish at twilight.
 This is a good time for anglers to utilize the many recreational activities MWL has to offer during the day and get onto the water in the evening for some exciting fishing action.

-Mid-to late September is a great time for fly fishing.
+Mid-to late September is a great time for fly fishing in Maine.
 This biting insects have subsided, the temperatures are mild, and the brook trout are especially brilliant in their fall spawning colors.

-Look for brookies to run from 6 to 18 inches, with an average of 9-13 inches.
+Look for brook trout that run from 6 to 18 inches, with an average of 9-13 inches.
 Lake trout (togue) and landlocked salmon from 10 to 24 inches, some weighing 5 pounds or more, can be caught in the larger ponds.

 A well-stocked fly box for anglers visiting the AMC's Maine Wilderness Lodges should include some or all the following flies: